 Web Performance Load Tester has been in continuous development for over 25 years.
 I designed the original architecture and wrote the first version.
-Over the years, a dozen developers have contributed to what is now 559,000 lines of Java.
-Roughly the length of the King James Bible, twice.
-Today I’m the sole developer again, and for version 7.0, I modernized the entire stack.
+Over the years, a dozen developers have contributed to what is now 550,000 lines of hand-written Java.
+Longer than the entire Lord of the Rings trilogy.
+Today I’m the sole developer again, and for version 7.0, I modernized the platform and started moving the product to the cloud.

 The Scope